micrub/diy-spectrometer/README.md

-# *DIY Spectrometer* - An Overview of repositories content and purpose.
+# *DIY Spectrometer* - An Overview of repository's content and purpose.

 **Our** *git repository* contains any information collected during a journey of prototyping an open sourced *DIY* spectroscopy devices.